febeeh/service-status-watcher-using-nodejs-and-socketio/readme.md

 # Service Status Watcher Using Nodejs & SocketIO

-A real-time service monitoring tool for Linux, built with **Node.js** and **Socket.IO**.
+A real-time service status monitoring tool for Linux, built with **Node.js** and **Socket.IO**.
 This application enables users to check the status of system services remotely via WebSockets.

 ## 🚀 Features